 - E. Dwelling Unit Type Mix.
 The mix of residential unit types must not exceed the percentages in Table 2.02.01-3.
 Exception.
 Meeting the Dwelling Unit Type Mix in Table 2.02.01-3 is not required when: - 1.
 The SN Zoning District is the subject of a Zoning Map Amendment or Zoning Concept Plan Amendment and is less than 10 acres; - 2.
-The lot(s) subject to the Zoning Map Amendment or Zoning Concept Plan Amendment for the SN Zoning District existed on [Zoning Ordinance adoption date]; December 13, 2023; and - 3.
+The lot(s) subject to the Zoning Map Amendment or Zoning Concept Plan Amendment for the SN Zoning District existed on December 13, 2023; and - 3.
 When an applicant for an SN Zoning District Zoning Map Amendment or Zoning Concept Plan Amendment meets Sections 2.02.01.E.1. and E.2. and elects to apply the exception, dwelling unit types are permitted as follows: - a.
-In the SN-4 Zoning District, only single-family detached dwelling units are permitted; and - a.
-In the SN-6 Zoning District, only single-family detached or single-family attached dwelling units-are permitted; and - b.
-In the SN-4 Zoning District, only single-family detached dwelling units are permitted.
+In the SN-4 Zoning District, only single-family detached dwelling units are permitted; and - b.
+In the SN-6 Zoning District, only single-family detached or single-family attached dwelling units are permitted.

-Table 2.02.01-3.
+Tabl Table 2.02.01-3.
 Dwelling Unit Type Mix

-Dwelling Unit Type Permitted Percent of Total Dwelling Units (max.)1
+Dwelling Unit Type Permitted Percent of Total Dwelling Units (max.)

-Dwelling Offic Type SN-4 SN-6
+SN-4 SN-6

 SFD 85% 40%

 SFA Duplex, Triplex, Quadruplex 50% 75%

 SFA Townhouse 25% 50%

 MFS 5% 15%

+TABLE KEY: SFD = single-family detached, SFA = single-family att TABLE NOTES: Permitted percent of Total Dwelling Units may be made and the second C